elixirschool/elixirschool/vi/lessons/specifics/ets.md

 ### Simple Matches

-ETS was built for Erlang so be warned match variables may feel a _little_ clunky.
+ETS was built for Erlang, so be warned that match variables may feel a _little_ clunky.

-To specify a variable in our match we use the atoms `:"$1"`, `:"$2"`, `:"$3"`, and so on; the variable number reflects the result position and not the match position.
-For values we're not interested we use the `:"_"` variable.
+To specify a variable in our match we use the atoms `:"$1"`, `:"$2"`, `:"$3"`, and so on.
+The variable number reflects the result position and not the match position.
+For values we're not interested in, we use the `:"_"` variable.

-Values can also be used in matching but only variables will be turned as part of our result.
+Values can also be used in matching, but only variables will be returned as part of our result.
 Let's put it all together and see how it works:

 ```elixir
 iex> :ets.match(:user_lookup, {:"$1", "Sean", :"_"})